cpfpengfei/NIRII-ML-Design/README.md

 - The 24 NIR-II fluorophore cores and their predictions are available in the current [`Predictions.csv`](https://github.com/cpfpengfei/NIRII-ML-Design/blob/main/Predictions.csv)

 ## Guide: Energy gap predictions
-You can also use our trained model to make energy gap predictions given a NIR-II fluorphore SMILES input.
+You can also use our trained model to make energy gap predictions given a NIR-II fluorophore SMILES input.
 1. Download this repository and ensure all packages required are installed
 2. Start the jupyter notebook and follow the steps (particularly, edit the `To_Predict.csv` file with the SMILES you need to predict, shown below)